What is oil palm?

 The oil oxidises and forms polymers that cause the kitchen walls to be sticky.
 Additionally, the non-volatiles spoil the quality and taste of the fried food, and pose health risks in the long term.

-A stable cooking oil such as palm olein prevents the above from occurring; thus the undesirable effects of high temperature frying.
+A stable cooking oil such as palm olein prevents the above from occurring.

 In order to compete with palm olein as a stable frying oil, many other vegetable oils have to be partially hydrogenated.
 However, this process is not desirable as it leads to the formation of harmful trans fats in the oils.